-- Internal details of the Linux kernel’s demand paging implementation
+Internal details of the Linux kernel’s demand paging implementation

-- How to exploit virtual memory to implement highly efficient sparse data structures
+How to exploit virtual memory to implement highly efficient sparse data structures

 What page tables are and how to calculate the memory overhead incurred by them

-- A cute way to get killed by the OOM killer while appearing to consume very little memory (great for parties)
+A cute way to get killed by the OOM killer while appearing to consume very little memory (great for parties)